Ever wondered what drives us as human beings?

 Let's say we are selling houses.

-Of course, we satisfy the primal need for shelter and warmth.
+We satisfy the primal need for shelter and warmth.
 But what if we are selling luxury executive homes?

 Is shelter still our primary motivator?